 Strelitzia Nicolai creates a tropical flair perfect for those who have boho or tropical interiors.It is always confused with the banana plant.

-The splits in the leaves of the Bird of Paradise are natural, and allow light to access the lower portion of the plant.
+The heavy splits in the leaves of this Bird of Paradise are natural, and allow light to access the lower portion of the plant.
 Apply extra humidity with a humidifier, pebble tray, or mister to keep the splitting to a minimum.

 Rotate your plant periodically to ensure even growth on all sides and dust the leaves often so the plant can photosynthesize efficiently.
 When dusting the leaves, also take the opportunity to inspect the undersides and keep an eye out for pests.